-It gives the opportunity for parents to praise their children
+5. It gives the opportunity for parents to praise their children

 I am sure to praise her like crazy when I see she has done well on a test or turned in something that was previously missing.
 This does wonders for her performance on later tests and assignments.

 I actually think that praise is a good motivator for all my kids.
 It makes them feel great to know that you see and appreciate the hard work they are doing.

-It teaches the child personal responsibility
+6. It teaches the child personal responsibility

 They are accountable for doing their own work, getting help from their teachers, and turning in their assignments.
 The older they get, the more personal responsibility I require of them regarding their school work.

 One friend of mine checks her son’s grades every Monday.
-If he has fallen below the grade benchmark they have set as a family or has any missing assignments, he has until Friday to get those things taken care of however he needs to if he wants certain privileges for the next week.
+If he has fallen below the grade benchmark they have set as a family or has any missing assignments, he has until Friday to fix it.
+If it is not fixed by Friday, he will lose certain privileges for the next week.